Mako Yamada: J-Girls Atomweight champion

-Yamada made her first title defense against the #1 ranked atomweight contender Miho at J-NETWORK「J-GIRLS 2011 〜Born This Way FINAL〜」 on November 27, 2011.
+Yamada made her first title defense against the #1 ranked atomweight contender Miho at J-NETWORK「J-GIRLS 2011 〜Born This Way FINAL〜」 on 27 November 2011.
 Yamada won the closely contested bout by majority decision, with two of the judges scoring the fight 50–48 in her favor, while the third judge scored it as a 49–49 draw.

-Following her exhibition bout with Saya Ito on February 19, 2012, Yamada announced she would retire from kickboxing and transition to professional boxing.
+Following her exhibition bout with Saya Ito on 19 February 2012, Yamada announced she would retire from kickboxing and transition to professional boxing.

-Following a successful two-year boxing career, which saw her win the WBO mini flyweight title, Yamada returned to kickboxing to face Jon Yejin at NEO GENERATION on December 14, 2014.
+Following a successful two-year boxing career, which saw her win the WBO mini flyweight title, Yamada returned to kickboxing to face Jon Yejin at NEO GENERATION on 14 December 2014.
 She won the fight by unanimous decision.

 K-1

 Yamada made her return to kickboxing in late 2019.
-She was scheduled to face Moe Takahashi at Krush 107 on November 8, 2019.
+She was scheduled to face Moe Takahashi at Krush 107 on 8 November 2019.
 Yamada won the fight by an extra round split decision.

-Yamada was scheduled to face Yu Fukuhara at K-1 World GP 2020 in Fukuoka on November 2, 2020.
+Yamada was scheduled to face Yu Fukuhara at K-1 World GP 2020 in Fukuoka on 2 November 2020.
 She won the fight by unanimous decision, with scores of 30–29, 30–28 and 30–28.

-Yamada was scheduled to face the four-time Shootboxing tournament winner Mio Tsumura at K'Festa 4 Day 2 on March 27, 2021.
+Yamada was scheduled to face the four-time Shootboxing tournament winner Mio Tsumura at K'Festa 4 Day 2 on 27 March 2021.
 Tsumura won the fight by a wide unanimous decision, with two of the judges giving her a 30–26 scorecard, while the third judge scored the fight 30–25 for Tsumura.

-Yamada was scheduled to face Nozomi Sigemura at K-1 World GP 2021 in Fukuoka on July 17, 2021.
+Yamada was scheduled to face Nozomi Sigemura at K-1 World GP 2021 in Fukuoka on 17 July 2021.
 Yamada won the fight by unanimous decision.

-Yamada was scheduled to face Chan Lee at Krush 131 on November 20, 2021.
+Yamada was scheduled to face Chan Lee at Krush 131 on 20 November 2021.
 She won the fight by unanimous decision.

-Yamada faced Marine Bigey at K-1: Ring of Venus on June 25, 2022.
+Yamada faced Marine Bigey at K-1: Ring of Venus on 25 June 2022.
 She won the fight by unanimous decision.

+Yamada faced Nana Okuwaki at Krush Ring of Venus on 8 April 2023.
+She won the fight by unanimous decision, with two scorecards of 30–28 and one scorecard of 30–29.

+Yamada faced KAI at Kings Cup 1st on 11 June 2023.
+She won the fight by decision.
+Following this victory, Yamada was booked to face Kira Matsutani for the vacant Krush Women's Atomweight Championship Krush 155 on 25 November 2023.
+Yamada withdrew with a hand fracture on 8 November, and was replaced by Nana Okuwaki.

+Yamada announced that her contract with the K-1 organization had ended on November 6, 2024.